-In a referral from the Minister, the referral would include a copy of any document that the Minister and/or the inspector relied on for the purpose of making the decision or issuing the order or notice being appealed, and confirmation that an employer or director has paid the amount on the payment order and provided any required administrative fee or security within the required time limit.
+In a referral from the Minister, the referral would include a copy of any document that the Minister and/or the inspector relied on for the purpose of making the decision or issuing the order or notice being appealed, as well as confirmation that an employer or director has paid the amount on the payment order and provided any required administrative fee or security within the required time limit.

 Direct Appeal Filed with the CIRB

-Upon receipt by the CIRB of the documents sought from the Minister and confirmation of payment by an employer or a director of any amount or security, the appeal will be processed by the CIRB.
+Upon receipt by the CIRB of the documents sought from the Minister and confirmation of payment by an employer or a director of any amount or security, the application to appeal will be processed by the CIRB.

-A letter will be sent to the appellant and respondent, with a copy to the Minister, acknowledging receipt of the appeal and enclosing a copy of any document that the Minister and/or the inspector relied on for the purpose of making the decision or issuing the order or notice being appealed.
+A letter will be sent to the applicant and respondent, with a copy to the Minister, acknowledging receipt of the appeal and enclosing a copy of any document that the Minister and/or the inspector relied on for the purpose of making the decision or issuing the order or notice being appealed.
 The letter will also inform the parties of the name and contact information of the CIRB Industrial Relations Officer (IRO) appointed to the appeal.
 The IRO is responsible for managing the file and assisting the parties in reaching a settlement.
 For more information on the role of the IRO, please consult the Board’s Information Circular No. 1–The Role of the Board’s Industrial Relations Officers.

 Filing of Further Documents or Submissions

 If either party (applicant or respondent) wishes to file any further documents/submissions, that party must do so within 15 days from the receipt of the Board’s letter.
 Upon receipt of any further documents/submissions, the other party will have 10 days to file a submission, if any.

 The Board may refuse to consider any documents/submissions received after the prescribed time limit.